 - Any outside medical records, X-ray films, or prior test results not taken at this hospital (if your physician has requested them)

 - Written letter of authorization from your insurance carrier (if required)

 - A copy of your advance directive or living will

 - List of medications you are currently taking

 - Essential personal items, such as glasses, dentures, hearing aids, walker, or wheelchair

 - Personal hygiene items, such as a comb/brush, deodorant, toothpaste, toothbrush, and other toiletries you may need

-- Clothing for your stay and when you're discharged to leave
+- Clothing for your stay and for discharge

-- If desired, a small amount of cash to pay for newspapers, gift shop articles, and other items
+- If desired, a small amount of cash to pay for newspapers, gift shop items, and other miscellaneous purchases

 What not to bring:

 - Tobacco, Saint Luke’s is a tobacco-free campus which includes vapes and e-cigarettes

 - Medications from home (unless specifically requested by care team)